GalvanizeOpenSource/100-ds-problems/100-problems.md

 1. Write a function that samples random data from a true simple linear model with a given intercept, slope, and residual standard deviation.
 Your function should additionally consume an array `x` containing data for the independent variable of the model:

+1. You visit a website that provides amusing data-science jokes.
+Each time you visit it displays a joke randomly choosen from a finite set.
+Over the course of four visits, you see three unique jokes and one repeat.
+Using maximum likelihood estimation, estimate the total number of jokes on the website.

 ```
 def generate_simple_linear_data(x, intercept, slope, residual_sd):
 ```